froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/challenges/04_challenge.md

 4. Multiply the SLA values of each individual component (link) in the chain to get the composite SLA for that chain.
 5. Identify the weakest link – the component/composites with the lowest SLA.

+Take look at this site for to create a Composite SLA for different Azure services: [SLA Estimator](https://slaestimator.aztoso.com/)

 </details>

 ## Challenge 2 & 3 - Disaster Recovery for Azure Storage Account